divine-16/divine-16.github.io/index.md

-# Divine Robelo"s Portfolio
+# Divine Robelo's Portfolio

-I am A computer science major at CSUF and I plan on graduating in 2027.
+I am a computer science major at CSUF and I plan on graduating in 2027.

 ## Favorite CPSC 120L Labs